 “Several times Ben was caught stealing, and because the kids who talked him into it had threatened him, he wouldn’t say who they were.
 He also had a temper, and the tantrums he threw in town frightened some of the neighbors.”

 Ben was born in 1941.
-He was an obese baby and had hammertoes—a condition in which the joints of the toes are bent down, claw-like.
+He was an obese baby and had hammertoes—a joint abnormality that causes the toes to bend down, claw-like.

 One time, at age two and a half, Ben was found on the floor after having fallen.
 He seemed fine, but the next morning he had a blood-filled swelling on his head.
 Many years later, doctors would declare that his developmental problems were congenital, and had nothing to do with the accident.
 Ben, however, having heard about the fall, always thought of himself as someone who had cracked his skull.